kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ### 2.6 - Permission Groups Discovery: Domain Groups [**T1069.002**](https://attack.mitre.org/techniques/T1069/002/)

-FIN6 can extract uses AdFind to enumerate groups in the domain and writes the output to a file.
+FIN6 can use AdFind to extract and to enumerate groups in the domain and writes the output to a file.

 FIN6 procedure: